J. Kirby Simon Foreign Service Trust

-We are currently accepting applications for our 2020 round of grants, which was postponed from spring to fall.
+We are currently accepting applications for our 2021 round of grants; winners will be notified in the summer.

 Who is Eligible: All U.S. foreign service personnel and their family members who are located at American diplomatic posts anywhere in the world, regardless of nationality, who are involved with community service projects on an entirely unofficial, voluntary basis.
 This includes employees of any U.S. government agency who are attached to a diplomatic post and their family members.
 As Peace Corps volunteers [PCVs] are already volunteering, the difficulty of separating their official from their voluntary duties makes it unlikely that the Trust will fund projects submitted by PCVs.

 Types of Projects Funded: The Trust is committed to expanding the opportunities for community service.
-We have in the past made grants to a wide variety of projects, including teaching English, working with schools and orphanages, providing medical care, home-building, playground and sporting activities, and income-generating programs for children and adults.
+We have in the past made grants to a wide variety of projects, including English teaching, working with schools and orphanages, medical care, home-building, playground and sporting activities, and income-generating programs for children and adults.
 Our emphasis is on facilitating volunteer involvement by foreign service personnel and family members, not simply fundraising.
-Descriptions of past projects are available at kirbysimontrust.org.
+Descriptions of past projects are available at kirbysimontrust.org/past-grant-awards/.

 1. Summary.
 A one-sentence description of the project, including the country and city or region where it will be carried out.
 Include the total dollar amount you are requesting.

 2. Applicant information.
 For each applicant, provide the name, the government position of the applicant or of the family member to whom the applicant is related, and contact information (e-mail, phone, mailing address).
-Please indicate whether you would prefer to receive a check or have a grant made to a PayPal account, should you be selected for a grant.
+The mailing address is where we will send a check if you receive a grant, unless you indicate you would prefer funds via PayPal.

-If the primary applicant is leaving post within six months, please state who will be responsible for the project after his/her departure, and provide that person’s contact information as well.
+If the primary applicant is leaving post within six months, please discuss who will be responsible for the project after his/her departure, and provide that person’s contact information as well.

 3. Full description of project.
 Describe the project and what it is intended to achieve, including any background information regarding why the project is needed.
 If you are working with a local organization, please discuss the organization’s background and the applicant’s current volunteer involvement with the organization.
 This section is typically 3-5 pages long.

 4. Involvement of applicant(s).
-Describe the role to be played by the applicant(s) – and any other Foreign Service or other U.S. government personnel or their family members – in conducting the project.
-Explain how this grant will facilitate your volunteer involvement.
+Describe the role to be played by the applicant(s) – and any other Foreign Service or other U.S. government personnel or their family members – in conducting the project, apart from fundraising.

 5. Budget.
 Provide the total amount requested from the Trust and a budget for the project (in U.S. dollars).
 Please also comment on the likelihood of other sources for full or partial support for the project, and whether the project could be accomplished with a lower level of funding if the Trust cannot fund the full amount requested.
 (Most of our grants are under $4,000.)